ShreyasPathe/ShreyasPathe/README.md

 ## 👨‍💻 About Me

 I'm a passionate and curious developer currently pursuing my Bachelor's in Information Technology Engineering.
-With hands-on experience in Python, JavaScript, and the MERN stack, I love building impactful, real-world applications—from result management tools to AI-driven apps and IoT-based assistive technologies.

-I've led national-level hackathons, participated in many others, and strongly believe in the power of collaboration, problem-solving, and clean code.
+With hands-on experience in Python, JavaScript, and the MERN stack, I enjoy building impactful, real-world applications—ranging from result management tools to AI-powered platforms and IoT-based assistive technologies.
+I'm also deeply passionate about finance and continuously explore how technology intersects with financial systems, investing, and data analysis.
+I've led national-level hackathons, participated in several others, and strongly believe in the power of collaboration, problem-solving, and writing clean, maintainable code.

 ---